 - Above all, make sure your rollout plan of LMS and elearning services is staggered over time.
 Don’t release all of your best at once.
 A staggered release plan increases your ability to market your success continuously.

 Elearning is following the path of human communication and social interaction.
 It’s all about the individual user’s experience.
-Its priority is elevating the individual’s voice, but also making ways for that individual to share experiences and knowledge with others.
-Enjoying a positive Ux affirms us.
-We like our engagement with technology to be entertaining as well as informative.
-We like it to know us and tailor its content to our preferences and abilities.
-We like easy access.
-We like having the freedom to choose.
-We like it on the move.
-We like it snappy.
-And we like it social.
+Its priority is to elevate the individual’s voice, but also to make ways for that individual to share experiences and knowledge with others.

 The bottom line is – it should make our lives easier.
 Your efforts to transform your organisation’s stagnant elearning pool into a vibrant ecosystem will achieve this very goal.
 Find the right partner for your mission, and they’ll help you find this freedom.